Two months after the language learning model ChatGPT was released to the public, it broke world records. By February of 2023, the chatbot + Read More

 Shortcut features like canned messages also improve efficiency by allowing organizations or individuals to set predefined greetings and responses to frequently asked questions.
 Agents benefit by eliminating repetitive typing without sacrificing the human touch offered by live agents.
 Citizens benefit from faster responses with less typos and spelling errors.

-Co-browsing is another live chat feature that improves government customer experience for both agents and citizens.
-Co-browsing allows customers to share their web browser view with an agent through a single click.
-Using co-browsing, agents can more easily see where website visitors are having trouble, and by controlling the visitor’s screen, guide them through a process.
-Because privacy issues are always top of mind in government, it’s important to note that co-browsing supports citizen privacy by automatically masking sensitive data like credit cards or login details.
+Screen sharing is another live chat feature that improves government customer experience for both agents and citizens.
+Screen sharing allows customers to share their web browser view with an agent through a single click.
+Using screen sharing, agents can more easily see where website visitors are having trouble and guide them through a process.
+Because privacy issues are always top of mind in government, it’s important to note that screen sharing supports citizen privacy by automatically masking sensitive data like credit cards or login details.

 Recent indicators show that public trust in government is incredibly low.
 According to the 2022 Edelman Trust Barometer, business is more trusted than government in 23 of 28 markets.
 This mistrust in governments extends to privacy concerns from citizens around how information is being used.
 For governments to build trust with the public, they must show real care to matters of privacy and information security.